How to stop and configure Windows 10 app notifications (Mail, Calendar, Skype, etc)

 How to stop a specific app from showing notifications in your Action Center

-If you do not want to hear sound notifications from a specific app, go to its advanced notifications settings and disable the option named "Play a sound when a notification arrives."
+Some people want to get notifications, but only in their visual form.
+Most apps in Windows 10 send you notifications that are also accompanied by sounds.
+If you do not want to hear sound notifications from an app, go to its advanced notifications settings and disable the option named "Play a sound when a notification arrives."

 How to set the number of notifications an app can show in the Action Center

 The Action Center can show many notifications, from lots of apps.
-However, you might not want to fill it only with notifications you get from apps like Mail, Calendar or Skype.
-Alternatively, maybe you want to see more of them in your Action Center.
-The good news is that Windows 10 lets you set the number of notifications a particular app can display in your Action Center.
-You can find this setting in the advanced notifications settings of each app, and you can choose to let that app show 1, 3, 5, 10 or 20 notifications in the Action Center.
+However, you might not want to fill the whole thing with the notifications you get from apps like Mail, Calendar, or Skype.
+The good news is that Windows 10 lets you set the number of notifications an app can display in the Action Center.
+To change this number, click or tap on the drop-down list for "Number of notifications visible in action center".

 - to be shown at the Top of the list;

-- to be regarded as notifications with a High priority (which means that they are shown above standard priority notifications in the Action Center);
+- to be regarded as notifications with a High priority, which means that they are shown above standard priority notifications in the Action Center;